Public Comments for 02/03/2026 Education - K-12 Subcommittee

 Research has shown that screen time is addictive.
 Tech companies deliberately employ strategies to create dopamine hits and drive users to want to user these apps longer.
 Additional research shows that long periods of time spent using social media leads to cognitive decline and children are more susceptible to this.

-HB1499 - Department of Education; policies relating to instructional material that contains sexually explicit content; applicability; construction.
+HB1499 - DOE; policies relating to instructional material that contains sexually explicit content.

 No Comments Available